Kingsford-Group/kourami/README.md

 To install Kourami, you must have following installed on your system:

-- JDK 1.7+
+- JDK 1.7+ [recommend using JDK 1.8+]

-- Apache Maven (3.3+) or Apache Ant (1.9+) is required (we recommend Maven for each dependency downloads)
+- Apache Maven (3.3+) or Apache Ant (1.9+) is required (we recommend Maven for easy dependency downloads)
-  - OR you must have dependencies downloaded and added to your CLASSPATH and compile using javac.
+  - OR you must have dependencies downloaded and added to your CLASSPATH.
+Then you can compile using javac.
-  - To use Ant, you must have dependencies downloaded.
+  - To use Ant, you must have dependencies downloaded and place jars under 'exjars' directory. 'exjars' directory must be created.

 [MAVEN USERS] To compile and generate a jar file run the following command from the kourami directory where pom.xml is located.
 ```